Price

 This morning’s ride takes us out of St Malo, hugging the coastline and this early part of the first stage gives a true taste of Brittany.
 We pass close to the small fishing port of Cancale, famous for its fresh oysters, before searching for the misty outline of Mont St Michel across the marshes and the vivid colours of the Cote d’Emeraude.

-Starting with straight roads linking crests crowned with churches, we cross the great Loire river and meander through our first vineyards of the trip, arriving at the small town of Brissac-Quincé, dominated by its chateau.
+Starting with straight roads linking crests crowned with churches, we cross the great Loire river and meander through our first vineyards of the trip, arriving at the small town of Arville, with its fantasically preserved Windmill.

 We head due south as we cross from Brittany into the deeply rural Mayenne and then the Loire.
 We pass though many small villages punctuated by occasional market towns such as Craon and Segre.
 Most settlements are located on top of small rises, their church spires each competing to be the tallest.
 A series of undulations along the straight roads ensure the next church is a great visual target to lure you south.

-For those with the time there will be chance to visit the famous castle on the island at Azay le Rideau as we pass, before heading on to our evening at Loches, residence of the Kings of France.
+For those with the time there will be chance to visit the famous castle at Chinon, before heading on to our evening at Richelieu, home to the infamous Cardinal.

-Leaving Loches behind we will continue southwards alongside the River Indre.
-Passing through Chatillo-sur-indre our generally flat route takes us into the Brenne National Park.
-This calm, quiet area is known for its many lakes, interesting habitats and rare aquatic species.
-Further along we will join with the River Creuse and continue through Argenton where the route starts to get a little hillier as we pass by a number of viewpoints en-route to Crozant.
+Leaving Richelieu behind we will continue southwards.
+Our generally flat route takes us into the Brenne National Park.
+This calm, quiet area is known for its many forests, lakes, interesting habitats and rare aquatic species.
+Further along we will join with the River Creuse and follow this majestic river through to Argenton-sur-Cruese our overnight stop.

-We will start to notice the hills increase today as we continue to the Massif Central.
-Todays ride will provide good practice for some of the larger climbs which lie in wait for us further south.
-A nice day in the saddle will see us arrive at the attractive town of Aubusson which is know throughout France for it’s fine tapestries.
+We will start to notice the hills increase today as we continue towards the Massif Central.
+Todays ride follows the River Cruese for large parts on roads where you hardly see anyone.
+A lovely day in the saddle will see us arrive at the attractive town of Aubusson which is know throughout France for it’s fine tapestries.

 Day 6: Aubusson to Le Mont Dore